-To avenge means to take vengeance on behalf of another.
+- "To avenge" means to take vengeance on behalf of another.
+For example:

-To revenge means to gain satisfaction by carrying out a retributive action.
+- "To revenge" means to gain satisfaction by carrying out a retributive action.
+For example:

-AvengeThe verb to avenge means to seek retribution on behalf of somebody else.
-It contrasts with revenge which is about seeking retribution for yourself.
+AvengeThe verb "to avenge" means to seek retribution on behalf of somebody else.
+It contrasts with "revenge," which is about seeking retribution for yourself.

 - She vowed to avenge her brother's death.
 (This means she is seeking retribution on behalf of her brother, not for herself.)

-- Follow me if I advance, kill me if I retreat, avenge me if I die.
+- Follow me if I advance; kill me if I retreat; avenge me if I die.
 (Vietnamese battle cry) (The narrator of this battle cry is asking his audience to seek retribution on his behalf, not for themselves.)